-This paper consistently estimates the structural properties of a multiple-species fishing technology.
-Our approach overcomes two ubiquitous features of fisheries data generating processes that invalidate classical estimators: (1) unobservability, by the researcher, of the in situ fish stock, and (2) endogenous production decisions that vary with fishermen’s private information about stock abundance and other economic vari- ables.
-Our estimations obtain consistency by exploiting the timing of production de- cisions and the information available to fishermen when endogenous production scale and scope, i.e., targeting of individual species’, decisions are made.
-Our estimator adopts methods used in fisheries stock assessment to control for the effects of abun- dance on productivity.
-A nonlinear instrumental variables estimator controls for en- dogenous scope adjustments.
-We present an application of our model to the Gulf of Mexico commercial reef fish fishery.
-Comparison with an estimator that ignores la- tent stock abundance effects and endogeneity in production indicates substantial bias, which can be linked to past fishery management failure.
+This paper consistently estimates the structural properties of a fishery resource extraction technology.
+We overcome two ubiquitous features of fisheries data generating processes that invalidate classical estimators: unobservability by the researcher (but partial observability by fishermen) of the fish stock, and endogenous production decisions that vary with private information about stock abundance and economic variables.
+We adopt methods used in fisheries stock assessment to control for unobserved stock effects on productivity.
+A nonlinear instrumental variables estimator controls for endogenous choices of the output mix.
+The approach is applied to the US Gulf of Mexico commercial reef fish fishery.
+Comparison with an estimator that ignores latent stock abundance and endogeneity in production indicates substantial bias which can be linked to past fishery management failure.

 Original Release Date: December 20, 2018

 Revision: February 2, 2019

 Latest Revision: February 27, 2019

 Weninger, Quinn; Perruso, Larry; and Bunzel, Helle, "Identification of resource extraction technologies when the resource stock is unobservable" (2019).
 Economics Working Papers: Department of Economics, Iowa State University.
 18015.